NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 Adjoint Gradient of a Level Set
 -------------------------------

-It is also possible to compute the gradient of a [level set](https://en.wikipedia.org/wiki/Level_set) (i.e., a discontinuous function) using the density-based adjoint solver.
-This is useful for applications involving [shape optimization](https://en.wikipedia.org/wiki/Shape_optimization) or geometry parameterization.
+It is also possible to compute the derivative of the Meep outputs with respect to a geometric parameter via a [level-set](https://en.wikipedia.org/wiki/Level_set) formulation (an implicit-function representation of a material discontinuity) using the density-based adjoint solver.
+This is useful for applications involving [shape optimization](https://en.wikipedia.org/wiki/Shape_optimization) of explicitly parameterized geometries.

 As a demonstration, we will compute the gradient of the diffraction efficiency of the first transmitted order with $\mathcal{S}$ polarization (electric field out of the plane, i.e. $E_z$) of a 1D binary grating with respect to the grating height.
 The accuracy of the adjoint gradient is validated using a brute-force finite difference via the directional derivative.